FMorrison87/poke-search/README.md

 # poke-search
-A simple web app that searches and displays Pokémon images and names using vanilla JavaScript
+Pokemon search web app.
+Queries the Poke API (https://pokeapi.co/) for data and displays image and name.
+Made with HTML, CSS and vanilla JavaScript.